Teoroo-CMC/PiNN/README.rst

 you use singularity, you can build a singularity image directly from the docker image::

-  singularity build pinn.sig docker://yqshao/pinn:dev (or dev-gpu)
+  singularity build pinn.sif docker://yqshao/pinn:dev (or dev-gpu)
-  ./pinn.sig # this starts a jupyter notebook server
+  singularity exec pinn.sif jupyter notebook # this starts a jupyter notebook server ./pinn.sif -h # this invokes the pinn_train trainner

 Extra dependencies are in: